Headlines

 There’s good reason for that, FC notes: ketchup-colored red can make you hungry.
 But for Wendy’s, cool blue is part of its heritage.
 Its long-used cartoon mascot (inspired by founder Dave Thomas’s red-headed daughter) is accented in blue, and in the past the company has outfitted workers in blue-and-white-striped uniforms.

-This move to blue come at a time that Wendy’s is closing hundreds of underperforming restaurants in the U.S. Internationally, though, the Ohio-based chain is still expanding – earlier this month, for instance, it announced plans for a China-based franchisee to build up to 1000 restaurants in that country over the next decade.
+This move to blue comes at a time that Wendy’s is closing hundreds of underperforming restaurants in the U.S. Internationally, though, the Ohio-based chain is still expanding – earlier this month, for instance, it announced plans for a China-based franchisee to build up to 1000 restaurants in that country over the next decade.

 Wendy’s didn’t respond to FC’s questions about how widely the blue color scheme might be adopted both overseas and in the U.S. But by making the color more prominent, the magazine concludes, Wendy’s would definitely stand out from the fast-food crowd.